Lambda-X-Master/How-to-use-this/README.md

 </center>

-## Step Three - Skip inviting members for now
+## Step Three - Skip inviting members for now.

 📌 **Click continue, we'll invite members to the team later.**

 <div align="center"><img src="./images/step3.png"></div>

-## Step Four - Skip this step
+## Step Four - Skip this step.

 📌 **No need to fill out the data on this page, scroll to the bottom and click "skip this step."**

 <div align="center"><img src="./images/step4.png"></div>

-## Step Five - Create a new repository
+## Step Five - Create a new repository.

 📌 **Click Create a New Repository.
 Make sure to give it a name, make sure it's public, initialize with a readme, and add an MIT license.
 Repeat this step for frontend, backend, and if applicable add Android, iOS, and data science.**